qfpl/reflex-tutorial/blog/drafts/reflex/basics/switching.md

                -> Event t    (Event t    a)
                -> m          (Event t    a)
 ```
-which takes an initial `Event`, along with an `Event` which fires with a new `Event` as the value.
-The output `Event` starts as the initial `Event`.
+The first argument is the initial `Event` to use as the output.
+The second argument consists of an outer `Event` and an inner `Event`.
-Whenever the outer `Event` of the second input fires, the output switches to the inner `Event` of the second input.
+The outer `Event` fires to it indicate that the output should switch.
+It switches to the value of the inner `Event` until such time that the outer `Event` fires again.

 This results in:
 ```haskell